mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 If the server or client don't exchange a steady stream of packets, keep-alive packets are automatically generated so the connection doesn't time out.
 If no packets are received from either side of the connection for a short amount of time like 5 seconds, the connection times out.

 If either side of the connection wishes to cleanly disconnect, a number of _connection disconnect packets_ are fired across redundantly, so that statistically these packets are likely to get through even under packet loss.
-This ensures that clean disconnects happen quickly, without the other side having to wait for time out.
+This ensures that clean disconnects happen quickly, without the other side waiting for time out.

 # Conclusion